 - The student must be enrolled at Firelands Regional Medical Center School of Nursing for at least one academic year to be granted a diploma.

 - If you are accepted to the Firelands Regional Medical Center School of Nursing, you will be notified by mail.
 You will receive an application to BGSU Firelands to begin their admission process.

-- After notification of acceptance, each applicant must pay a $25 matriculation fee within four weeks.
+- After notification of acceptance, each applicant must pay a $25 deposit fee within four weeks.

 - Once you are accepted at both institutions, you will be enrolled as a student at both BGSU Firelands and Firelands Regional Medical Center School of Nursing.

 - You will be required to attend orientation sessions for both institutions.